tuna318/Face-Recognition-with-InsightFace/README.md

 ```
 python3 recognizer_image.py
 ```
-The result should be something like below picture
+The result should be something like this
 ![Image](https://github.com/anhtuhsp/Face-Recognition-with-InsightFace/blob/master/datasets/test/GOT.jpg)
 You can also try with recognition in video with:
 ```